 Winstars Gymnastics moved to a 12,000 square foot facility inside the Sandcastle Recreation Facility in September 2000.
 Winstars was only a gymnastics club until March 2001, when it opened a full service fitness centre in the Sandcastle facility.
 The fitness centre provided an outlet for gymnastics parents and the general public to stay healthy by participating in a fitness regimen.

 Carey Vigneux approached Windsor Vistas Gymnastics owner, Melynda Outram, in regards to sharing facilities for a short period of time.
 During this facility sharing talks started as to merging their organizations.
-This way both organizations would move into the new state-of-the-art Central Park Athletics facility.
+This way both organizations would move into the former Ice Park facility.

-With the combined organizations, Winstars Gymnastics and Vistas Gymnastics now known only as Winstars Gymnastics moved into Central Park Athletics in September 2013.
+With the combined organizations, Winstars Gymnastics and Vistas Gymnastics now known only as Winstars Gymnastics moved into the former Ice Park in September 2013.
 Before the move in even happened, the enrolment began to exceed everyones expectations.
 Winstars will be the largest and well maintained gymnastics club in southwestern Ontario.

-Winstars Gymnastics was developed with years of professional experience by Carey Vigneux and now, Melynda Outram.
+Winstars Gymnastics was developed with years of professional experience by Carey Vigneux and his team.
 Many of its current staff have well over 20 years of experience in the gymnastics field.
 Winstars Gymnastics is here to stay for many, many years to come!